devedmonton/codevid19.com/policies/rules.md

 ## Summary

 The CODEVID-19 Hackathon is divided into two phases.
-Weekly prizes are awarded until April 30th, when projects can submit their projects for the final prizes.
+Weekly prizes are awarded until April 30th, when teams can submit their projects for the final prizes.
 Final prizes are awarded following a judging period.

 Projects compete in four problem areas, and are evaluated on effectiveness, accessibility, and impact.